awsdocs/alexa-for-business-administration-guide/doc_source/maintain-gateway.md

 # Maintaining the Gateway<a name="maintain-gateway"></a>

 By default, the gateway automatically updates itself every day during predefined maintenance windows\.
-These windows are defined in the configuration file \(“gateway\.cfg”\) that the gateway accesses at startup\.
+These windows are defined in the configuration file \(gateway\.cfg\) that the gateway accesses at startup\.
 To change these maintenance windows, edit the gateway\.cfg file and restart the gateway service\.
-To manually update the gateway, execute the included “updater” binary installed with the gateway as the administrator \(for Windows\) or as root \(for Linux\)\.
+To manually update the gateway, execute the included updater binary installed with the gateway as the administrator \(for Windows\) or as root \(for Linux\)\.

 If your Cisco TelePresence or AWS credentials change, you must update your Alexa for Business gateways to use the new credentials\.